thehig/one-button-to-space/scripts/prd_the_fourth.md

 ### 3.7.
 Client-Server Synchronization

-- **Client-Side Prediction:** The client `PhysicsManager` runs the shared simulation locally based on player input for immediate feedback.
+- **Client-Side Prediction:** The client `PhysicsManager` runs the shared simulation locally based on player input for immediate feedback. **(Status: Basic prediction shown in `Part3/4Scene` via direct coordinate changes.
+Integration with shared Matter.js physics via `PhysicsManager` pending).**
 - **Reconciliation:** When the `NetworkManager` receives an authoritative state update from the server, it compares it to the client's predicted state.
-If different, it must reconcile the client's state (e.g., snap position, potentially replay inputs since the last acknowledged state).
+If different, it must reconcile the client's state (e.g., snap position, potentially replay inputs since the last acknowledged state). **(Status: Basic visual diff in `Part3/4Scene`.
+Full reconciliation with shared physics pending).**
-- **Interpolation:** Smooth the visual representation of _remote_ entities between state updates.
+- **Interpolation:** Smooth the visual representation of _remote_ entities between state updates. **(Status: Basic interpolation shown in `Part2Scene` and `BaseNetworkScene`).**

 ## 4. Core Gameplay Mechanics